Objects as Extreme Points: Conclusion

 \section{Conclusion}

 In this paper, we present EPP-Net as a new method to detect an object by predicting the relative displacement vector between each location and the four extreme points.
 We also propose $EIoU$, a novel evaluation metric, to measure the similarity between two groups of extreme points.
 Moreover, our proposed $EIoU$ loss can deal with the scale imbalance problem, which outperforms Smooth-$\ell_{1}$ loss.
-Furthermore, we propose the $EIoU$ predictor and $EIoU$-guided NMS, which help the detector obtain better localization results.
+Furthermore, we propose the $EIoU$ predictor, which helps the detector obtain better localization results.
 The detection results on the MS-COCO reveal that our method can achieve state-of-the-art accuracy.
-As for future work, our architecture will be extended to pose estimation.